UmerGhaus/ImageProcessing_WebWorker/README.md

 ## Overview

 This project is an Image Processing Tool that utilizes Web Workers to apply filters and effects to images without blocking the UI.
-The tool allows users to upload an image, apply various filters, and view both the original and modified images side by side and download the modified image.
+The tool allows users to upload an image, apply various filters, view both the original and modified images side by side, and download the modified image.

 ## Demo